This article discusses three planning terms: Exit Planning, pre-sale planning, and pre-sale due diligence. Here’s how we define each:

-- Pre-sale due diligence also applies only to those owners who have chosen to exit via a sale to a third party.
-Prior to putting a company on the market, pre-sale due diligence is the process we use to identify and correct any possible impediments to a sale or issues that might cause a buyer to reduce its offer.
+- Pre-sale due diligence also applies to owners who have chosen to exit via a sale to a third party.
+Prior to putting a company on the market, pre-sale due diligence is the process advisors use to identify and correct any possible impediments to a sale or issues that might cause a buyer to reduce its offer.

 Once an owner signs a letter of intent, the buyer kicks off its due diligence process.
-If you’ve experienced buyer due diligence, you understand that a buyer’s deal team (deal attorney, CPA, and investment banker) leaves no stone unturned.
+When an experienced buyer does due diligence, that buyer’s deal team (deal attorney, CPA, and investment banker) leaves no stone unturned.
 The process is exhaustive, and to owners, exhausting.
-If a buyer uncovers problems or issues, owners must address and correct them to the buyer’s satisfaction or the buyer will “adjust” its offer.
-(As you know, adjustments are rarely, if ever, in a seller’s favor.)
+If a buyer uncovers problems or issues, owners must address and correct them to the buyer’s satisfaction or the buyer will “adjust” its offer, which often means lowering the price.
 Explaining, correcting, and eliminating issues takes time, perhaps weeks or months, if the buyer does not walk away in the first place.

-A strong offense, in the form of pre-sale due diligence before your client goes to market, is an owner’s best defense against purchase-price adjustments, and it differs from the due diligence buyers (and possible lenders) conduct as part of the sale process.
+A strong offense, in the form of pre-sale due diligence before the owner goes to market, is an owner’s best defense against purchase-price adjustments, and it differs from the due diligence buyers (and possible lenders) conduct as part of the sale process.

 Buyers typically conduct their due diligence after they have signed a letter of intent.
-You should lead owners through pre-sale planning and pre-sale due diligence before they put their companies on the market.
-In this way, you, the owner, and the owner’s deal team can uncover and correct issues before a buyer discovers them.
+Advisors should guide owners through pre-sale planning and pre-sale due diligence before they put their companies on the market.
+Doing so allows the advisor, the owner, and the owner’s deal team to uncover and correct issues before a buyer discovers them.

 Benefits of Pre-Sale Due Diligence